MahidharVuppu/Turnup_Resumes_Firm_Similarity_Analysis/README.md

 ### Methods:

 #### 1. Embedding Creation with Sentence Transformers
 We used Hugging Face’s Sentence Transformers library to create embeddings for each of the 18,311 resumes that were successfully processed.
 Each resume was converted to a semantic vector representation, capturing the meaning of the text.
 We then appended JSON objects to each resume line, containing all firms and job titles found within the resume.
+Example embedding in json:

 #### 2. Data Structuring in Pandas
 After embedding creation, we structured the data into a Pandas DataFrame, where each row represented a firm.
 One column contained the firm name, and the other contained its embedding vector.
 This structure allowed for efficient processing and setup for similarity analysis.

 #### 3. Firm Similarity Analysis Techniques
-We employed various methods to analyze firm similarity based on the resume data, categorized as follows:
+For demonstration purposes, we will compare two specific firms: Family Private Care LLC and Intercontinental Registry.
+Below are the methods used to determine similarity between these and other firms based on resume data:

 - Closest Centroids: We computed a centroid (average embedding) for each firm, treating each firm as a cluster.
 Firms with centroids closest in 384 dimention vector space were considered similar, implying that their job requirements or culture might align.